I’ve deleted all my social media accounts.

 But something Cal Newport said really struck me.
 He said, “Don't use social media just because it has SOME benefits.”
 That single statement made so much sense to me!
 Social media might be great for marketing myself, but does that benefit outweigh all the drawbacks?
 For me, the addictive impulse to check my phone, the hours of lost time, and the fractured attention were massive drawbacks that far outweighed any benefits.

-Have you noticed, over the last few years, that most social media platforms have started incorporating more and more advertisements in among organic posts??
+Have you noticed, over the last few years, that most social media platforms have started incorporating more and more advertisements in between organic posts??
 I have come to realise how INTENSELY I dislike advertising in social media, and how much I hate the idea that I am one of those businesses advertising on social media!
 So once I decided get get off the social media hamster wheel, I felt a profound sense of relief.
 A weight being lifted off my shoulders.

 And I can tell you, honestly, I haven't missed them for an instant.